fiakkasa/fiakkas-net/README.md

 Each test project, ex `api.Tests`, is using the XUnit framework to test the various aspects of the code.

+Notably, the `ui.Tests` project is using the BUnit framework in conjunction with XUnit.

 All the related tooling is installed under the root folder of the solution.

 Before running the tests for the first time, ensure that you run the `dotnet tool restore` command.